yhchen24/Missing-Density-PDB/README.md

 ## Support
 Reach out at one of the following places!
+* For bug reports or suggestions, please leave issues on [Github](https://github.com/yhchen24/Missing-Density-PDB)
 * Twitter at [@jennybennett02](https://twitter.com/jennybennett02)
 * Insert more social links here.